 This Day In Writing History

-On October 8th, 1943, the famous American children's novelist R.L.
+On October 8th, 1943, the famous American writer R.L.
 Stine was born.
 He was born Robert Lawrence Stine in Columbus, Ohio.
 The oldest of three children, Stine's father was a shipping clerk, his mother a homemaker.

 When he was nine years old, Stine found a typewriter in his attic.
 He began writing with it immediately, typing up everything from short stories to joke books.
 After graduating from Ohio State University in 1965, Stine moved to New York City to become a writer.